-Certification Authority Description eCA Root certificate authority, which has been implanted in major Root Certificate Programs. https://eca.hinet.net PublicCA Responsible for issuing publicly-trusted TLS certificates and natural person, organization, device, secure email (S/MIME), time-stamp or application software certificates.
-PublicCA will not issue TLS, time-stamp and S/MIME certificates since the 3rd generation. https://publicca.hinet.net eTSCA CHT operates a time-stamping authority (TSA provides proof-of-existence for data at an instatime. eTSCA is responsible for issuing a time-scertificate to the TSA. https://tsaca.hinet.net/repository.htm CHT SMIME CA In order to ensure the authentication, integrity, non-repudiation/content commitment and confidentiality of emails, CHT SMIME CA provides S/MIME certificates for natural persons and organizations. https://smimeca.hinet.net eCA directly accepts CA certificate registration and revocation requests and is responsible for collecting and verifying the identity and the certificate-related information of subordinate CAs and cross-certified CAs.
-There is no need to set up a RA.
+Certification Authority Description eCA Root certificate authority, which has been implanted in major Root Certificate Programs.

+PublicCA Responsible for issuing publicly-trusted TLS certificates and natural person, organization, device, secure email (S/MIME), time-stamp or application software certificates.
+PublicCA will not issue TLS, time-stamp and S/MIME certificates since the 3rd generation. eTSCA CHT operates a time-stamping authority (TSA) and provides proof-of-existence for data at an instant in time. eTSCA is responsible for issuing a time-stamp certificate to the TSA.
+CHT SMIME CA In order to ensure the authentication, integrity, non-repudiation/content commitment and confidentiality of emails, CHT SMIME CA provides S/MIME certificates for natural person and organization.